Tanvin420/Simple-Compiler-with-FLEX-and-BISON/readme.txt

 Language:
 You should consider the following subset of C language which has the following characteristics:
 → There can be only one function named main without any parameter and return type.
-→ Statements can be either declaration of a single variable of basic data type or arithmetic expression which ends with a semicolon.
+→ Statements can be either declarations of a single variable of basic data type or arithmetic expressions ending with semicolons.
-→ Arithmetic expression can be any assignment using all types of operator for arithmetic expression you have seen so far.
+→ Arithmetic expression can be any assignment that uses all types of operators for arithmetic expressions you have seen so far.
 Precedence and associativity rules should be maintained as per standard.
 Note:
 → There will be no pre-processing directives like #include or #define.
-→ No need to handle initialization of variable in the declaration statement.
+→ No need to handle the initialization of variables in the declaration statement.
-→ No return, break statement, switch-case statement, loop and conditional statement will be used
+→ No return, break statement, switch-case statement, loop, or conditional statement will be used

 Partial Grammar: